dylandoamaral/trakt-integration/README.md

 There are one parameter for each sensor:

 - `max_medias` should be a positive number for how many items to grab

+##### Next To Watch sensor

+Next To Watch sensor is sensor giving the next show to watch depending on your progress.

+There only one sensor available under the `sensors` > `next_to_watch` array:

+- `show` for [TV Shows progress](https://trakt.tv/users/<username>/progress) (actually, episodes).
+Creates `sensor.trakt_next_to_watch_shows`

+There are two parameters for each sensor:

+- `max_medias` should be a positive number for how many items to grab
+- `exclude` should be a list of shows you'd like to exclude, since it's based on your watched history.
+To find keys to put there, go on trakt.tv, search for a show, click on it, notice the url slug, copy/paste it.
+So, if I want to hide "Friends", I'll do the steps mentioned above, then land on https://trakt.tv/shows/friends, I'll just have to copy/paste the last part, `friends`, that's it

 #### Example